AP source: Indians, Encarnacion agree to $60M, 3-year deal

 The agreement is contingent upon Encarnacion passing a physical, two people familiar with the negotiations told The Associated Press.
 They spoke on condition of anonymity because the team had not made an announcement.

-The physical is not expected until after the holidays.
+The physical is not expected to take place until after the holidays.

 One of baseball's most feared power hitters, Encarnacion had 42 home runs and 127 RBIs last season for the Toronto Blue Jays, who lost to Cleveland in the AL Championship Series.
 Over the past five seasons, he's averaged 39 homers and 110 RBIs in 145 games.